Skip to content

 2026 Dependency Judicial Training Academy

 The 2026 Dependency Judicial Training Academy is designed to strengthen judicial and court capacity to meet these challenges and improve outcomes for children, youth, and families.
 Recent developments in case law and legislative updates are shaping practices in dependency cases, requiring professionals to stay informed and adaptable.
-Key areas of focus include understanding common mental health diagnoses and implementing effective strategies to connect families with appropriate services, as well as addressing the growing impact of fentanyl and accurately interpreting toxicology results.
-Courts are also prioritizing approaches to domestic violence, best practices for including and engaging youth in the courtroom, and advancing procedural justice and system civility.
+Key areas of focus include understanding common mental health diagnoses and implementing effective strategies to connect families with appropriate services, as well as addressing the growing impact of fentanyl, including safety planning and utilization of Medication for Opioid Use Disorder (MOUD).
+The academy will also cover approaches to addressing domestic violence, best practices for including and engaging youth in the courtroom, and advancing procedural justice and system civility.
 Additionally, judicial leadership is increasingly incorporating HOPE Science to foster positive outcomes and strengthen trust within the system.

 Registration is open to: Superior Court Judicial Officers, Tribal Court Judicial Officers, Court Administrators, FJCIP Coordinators, Judicial Officers, Commissioners, Staff Attorneys and Externs from the Washington Court of Appeals and Washington Supreme Court are welcome to attend.